Iovva/Hypera-Social-Network/README.md

 ## Description

-#### Hypera is a Social Network, similar to the likes of Instagran or Facebook, made in Java, with extra detailing in CSS.
+#### •	Hypera is a fully-functioning social media and social networking platform, built with accessibility and user-experience in mind!
 The app is only available offline, with only one instance running at a time, but provides a fully functioning interface!

 <br>